 Gynaecomastia is caused by a hormonal imbalance where a man has more oestrogen than he should.
 This can happen during puberty, however this type of hormonal imbalance will likely correct itself in a short period of time and is generally not cause for concern.
 Swelling of breast tissue is however a cause for concern in fully grown men as it is unlikely to correct itself without diagnosis and treatment.
-The most popular causes of gynaecomastia are obesity (which may have an influence on your hormone levels) and the use of performance enhancers and steroids which work by altering hormone levels and may do so in unexpected ways.
+The most common causes of gynaecomastia are obesity (which may have an influence on your hormone levels) and the use of performance enhancers and steroids which work by altering hormone levels and may do so in unexpected ways.

 The causes of gynaecomastia are not always as obvious as obesity and steroids.
 Things you use every day and may even assume are good for you could be increasing your risk of developing man-boobs.
-We’ve listed 5 things you didn’t know can ccause ‘man-boobs’:
+We’ve listed 5 things you didn’t know can cause ‘man-boobs’: